OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 On its events platform, XING provides its users with the opportunity to plan, organise and advertise private or commercial events, meetings, celebrations, get-togethers, conferences, virtual events, etc. (hereinafter referred to as **"events"**), to register people for events, and to sell tickets and other products and services and to have them billed by XING (users who organise events shall hereinafter be referred to as **"organiser"**).
 XING may also offer organisers other related services.

-Conversely, XING provides its users with the opportunity to attend such events and purchase tickets and other related products and services (participating users are hereinafter referred to as **"participant"**).
+Conversely, XING provides its users with the opportunity to purchase tickets and other related products and services (users who purchase tickets are hereinafter referred to as **"ticket buyer"), and to register themselves or third parties as participants (hereinafter referred to as **"participant"**).**

-XING reserves the right to charge fees for certain services in connection with the events platform.
+**XING reserves the right to charge fees for certain services in connection with the events platform.

 These additional terms and conditions for the use of the events platform supplement the General Terms and Conditions for using the XING service.

 1\.
 Conditions of use, conclusion of contract and warranties upon conclusion of contract

-**1.1** The contractual obligation pertaining to events and buying/selling tickets is only entered into between the organiser and the participants.
+**1.1** The contractual obligation pertaining to events and buying/selling tickets is only entered into between the organiser and ticket buyers.
 In this regard, XING acts solely as a commercial representative or agent acting on behalf of and for the account of the organiser and processes the purchase agreement on the organiser’s behalf.
 For this reason, XING excludes all liability should the organiser go into administration or if an event is cancelled.

 **1.2** Information about the respective event, number of available tickets, ticket prices and payment methods is based entirely on the settings adopted by the respective organiser when posting an event on the XING Website.
 XING has absolutely no influence over these settings, and the organiser is responsible for ensuring that the settings used are correct.

 **1.3** The organiser may implement their own additional terms and conditions for an event they organise.
 XING has absolutely no influence in that regard.

 **1.4** An uploaded event that offers tickets, states the number of available tickets, ticket prices, and payment methods constitutes an offer to conclude a purchase agreement.
-The participant enters into a purchase agreement by clicking on the respective button on the ticket order form.
-Valid acceptance of the offer by participants is contingent upon their completing all of the mandatory fields on the ticket order form.
-Immediately after entering into a purchase agreement, the participant shall receive an e-mail to confirm conclusion of the purchase agreement.
-The participant is obliged to inform XING if they do not receive this confirmation e-mail at all or in good time.
+The ticket buyer enters into a purchase agreement by clicking on the respective button on the ticket order form.
+Valid acceptance of the offer by ticket buyers is contingent upon their completing all of the mandatory fields on the ticket order form.
+Immediately after entering into a purchase agreement, the ticket buyer shall receive an e-mail to confirm conclusion of the purchase agreement.
+The ticket buyer is obliged to inform XING if they do not receive this confirmation e-mail at all or in good time.

-**1.5** XING is permitted to cancel a participant’s order (unilateral right of cancellation) if the participant breaches the terms of the event stipulated in advance by the organiser or XING, or if the participant attempts to circumvent said terms.
+**1.5** XING is permitted to cancel a ticket buyer’s order (unilateral right of cancellation) if the participant breaches the terms of the event stipulated in advance by the organiser or XING, or if the ticket buyer attempts to circumvent said terms.
 A declaration of cancellation may also take place implicitly by means of crediting the paid fees.
 Section 350 BGB does not apply.

-**1.6** The organiser grants XING permission to only send invoices to participants in electronic form.
+**1.6** The organiser grants XING permission to only send invoices to ticket buyers in electronic form.

 2\.
 Right of withdrawal for consumers